+Othe r Sign

+Accep Acceptable Solutions ance Criteria

-Othe Other Sign Acceptable Perfo Performance Criteria Solutions A34 No P34 Other signs can be located in any zone except the General Residential Zone and the Low acceptable Density Residential Zone, provided it can be shown that: solution a) no other form of permitted signage will meet the needs of the proprietor; and b) the sign does not dominate the streetscape and reflects the prevailing character of the area, in terms of shape, proportions and colours; and c)it does not conflict with the Zone Purpose as outlined in Part D of this planning scheme. a) be sympathetic to the architectural character and detailing of the building; and b) be of appropriate dimensions so as not to dominate the streetscape or premises on which it is located; and c)not result in loss of amenity to neighbouring properties; and d) not involve the unnecessary repetition of messages or information on the same street frontage; and e) not contribute to or exacerbate visual clutter; and f) not cause a safety hazard or obstruct movement of anyone inside or outside the associated building; and d) not distract motorists as a result of size, illumination or movement. - The propo sed sign complies with the performance criteria.
+A34 No solut acceptable P34 C Other signs can be located in any zone except the General Residential Zone and the Low Density Residential Zone, provided it can be shown that: (a) no other form of permitted signage will meet the needs of the proprietor; and (b) the sign does not dominate the streetscape and reflects the prevailing character of the area, in terms of shape, proportions and colours; and (c) it does not conflict with the Zone Purpose as outlined in Part D of this planning scheme. (b) be sympathetic to the architectural character and detailing of the building; and

+С

+d) not involve the unnecessary repetition of messages or information on the same street frontage; and e) not contribute to or exacerbate visual clutter; and f) not cause a safety hazard or obstruct movement of anyone inside or outside the associated building; and d) not distract motorists as a result of size, illumination or movement.
+The proposed sign complies with the performance criteria.